 Exercise helps ease arthritis pain and stiffness

-Why exercise is vital
+Why exercise is needed

-- Strengthen the muscles around your joints
+- Strengthen muscles around joints.

-- Help you maintain bone strength
+- Help maintain bone strength.

-- Make it easier to get a good night's sleep
+- Make it easier to sleep well.

-- Help you control your weight
+- Help control weight.

-Check with your doctor first
+Check with your health care provider first

 Exercises for arthritis